ComparisonPrivacy

 A typical Hubstaff report looks like this:

-• 10:00 AM - 12:00 PM: VS Code (87% activity)
+• 10:00 AM - 12:00 PM: Chrome (87% activity)

-• Screenshot captured: [Image of code editor]
+• Screenshot captured: [Image of browser window]

 • Assessment: High productivity

-ScreenJournal's Gemini integration provides semantic understanding:
+ScreenJournal's AI integration provides semantic understanding:

 The Privacy Trade-off: Trust vs. Architecture